AdobeDocs/analytics-platform.en/help/guided-analysis/interface.md

 [Screenshot of query rail]

 The query rail is where you configure the desired components that make up a report.
-Different analysis types share several query options; if two analysis types share the same query options, they carry over when switching analysis types.
+Different analysis types share several query options; if two analysis types share query options, they carry over when switching analysis types.
 See [Analysis types](analysis-types/overview.md) for more information around query options for each respective analysis type.

 ## Chart

 [Screenshot of chart]

 A visualization of the data returned based on your input from the query rail and settings.
-Which visualization you see is dependent on the view type above the chart.
+Which visualization you see depends on the view type above the chart.
 Available view types depend on the [Analysis type](analysis-types/overview.md) above the query rail.

 ## Table